digitalocean/terraform-provider-digitalocean/docs/resources/app.md

   - `type` - The type of the environment variable, `GENERAL` or `SECRET`.
 * `alert` - Describes an alert policy for the app.
   - `rule` - The type of the alert to configure.
 Top-level app alert policies can be: `DEPLOYMENT_CANCELLED`, `DEPLOYMENT_FAILED`, `DEPLOYMENT_LIVE`, `DEPLOYMENT_STARTED`, `DOMAIN_FAILED`, or `DOMAIN_LIVE`.
-  - `disabled` - Determines whether or not the alert is disabled (default: `false`).i
+  - `disabled` - Determines whether the alert is disabled (default: `false`).
-  - `notifications` - Specification for alert destination.
+  - `destinations` - Specification for alert destination.
-    - `email` - Determines which emails receive alerts.
+    - `emails` - Determines which emails receive alerts.
 The emails must be team members.
 If not set, the team's email is used by default.
-    - `slack` - Determines which slack channels or users receive alerts (optional).
+    - `slack_webhooks` - Determines which slack channels or users receive alerts (optional).
 * `egress` - Specification for app egress configurations.
   - `type` - The app egress type: `AUTOASSIGN`, `DEDICATED_IP`
 * `ingress` - Specification for component routing, rewrites, and redirects.